x-zhu01/x-zhu01.github.io/hobbies.md

 The “Excellence Award” of the 16th National Diplomatic Etiquette Competition. <br>
 2018
 <br><br>
-The "Diplomatic Award" of the First Simulated Diplomatic Spokesperson Contest of SIPA, Jilin University.
+The "Diplomatic Award" of the First Simulated Diplomatic Spokesperson Contest of SIPA, Jilin University.<br>
-<br><br>
 2017 <br>
 <hr>